samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

 Currently, you can either
-[build OpenPGP CA on your machine](https://openpgp-ca.org/doc/start/), run it as a [container image](https://openpgp-ca.org/doc/docker/) or deploy it to a [kubernetes cluster](https://openpgp-ca.org/doc/kubernetes/).
+[build OpenPGP CA on your machine](https://openpgp-ca.org/doc/start/), run it as a [container image](https://openpgp-ca.org/doc/docker/) or deploy it to a [Kubernetes cluster](https://openpgp-ca.org/doc/kubernetes/).

 ## Initializing your CA